 Determine the level of care needed

-First, before hiring a caregiver, you should determine the level of care needed.
+First, before hiring caregivers, you should determine the level of care needed.
 Medi-Cal has a program called In-Home Supportive Services (IHSS) if you need help with chores and personal care.
 For low-income individuals who qualify for the program, Medi-Cal pays the caregiver (which can be a family member or friend) to provide assistance.
 The Veterans’ Aid & Attendance Pension program is also available to income-qualifying veterans who require in-home assistance.
 Again, the assistant may be a family member, although not a spouse.
-If you require more specialized assistance, a Licensed Nursing Assistants, Certified Nursing Assistants, and others can provide greater levels of care, but will charge more per hour.
+If you require more specialized assistance, Licensed Nursing Assistants, Certified Nursing Assistants, and others can provide greater levels of care but will charge more per hour.

 Obtain an Employer Identification Number (EIN)

 If you have never employed anyone before, the first step is to obtain an Employer Identification Number (EIN) from the IRS.
 You must then issue paychecks that withhold federal and state taxes, including Social Security, Medicare, and state disability taxes.
-The best practice is to have your employee complete IRS Form W-4 and California Form DE 4 for tax withholdings, and then withhold taxes for them.
+The best practice is to have your employee (or caregiver) complete IRS Form W-4 and California Form DE 4 for tax withholdings, and then withhold taxes for them.
 (If you do not withhold taxes, your caregiver may be hit with a large tax bill at the end of the year.)

 After the end of each year, you must issue a W-2 reflecting the employee’s wages instead of a Form 1099.
 You may, however, be able to take advantage of tax breaks that apply to home health care providers.
 It’s always best to consult a CPA or other tax professional to ensure you are handling these tax issues correctly.
-IRS Publication 926 also provides detailed information regarding tax treatment of household employees. https://www.irs.gov/pub/irs-pdf/p926.pdf.
+IRS Publication 926 also provides detailed information regarding the tax treatment of household employees.